Kecee24/alx-low_level_programming-2/0x04-more_functions_nested_loops/README.md

-C has loops and its so cool
+C has lloops and its so cool